matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/R_Power_User_Tutorial.md

     sudo yum install git

+Unfortunately, the GUI options for linux are much mroe limited and depend on your distro so I will jsut show you the command line version.
 Once Git is installed on your Linux machine, open up a terminal and `cd` to your home directory.
 Then type in:

 	git config --global user.name "your-name"
 	git config --global user.email "your-email"